marc-campbell/nicedishy/docs/docs/notifications.md

 #### Weekly Stats

 We also send you a weekly summary of your device performance.
 This just includes the fastest (and slowest) speeds, averages, and some data to help you understand how your device is comparing to others.

+#### Suspected Outage In Your Area

+When devices in a geographic area all starts reporting high latency or drop offline, we can assume that the area is experiencing a service outage.
+We'll email you and let you know when this is detected, and when it's resolved.